 Their education programs in schools, surf clubs, communities and online focus on inspiration and participation.
 Take 3 believe everyone has the power to take action and create positive change, no matter where they are.
 The charity supports the United Nations Sustainable Development Goals (SDG’s) and advocates for a circular economy future

 Sea Turtle Foundation – https://www.seaturtlefoundation.org/

-Turtles face many threats from changes in climate, loss of nesting habitat, increased ocean pollution, and deliberate and accidental deaths caused by fishing activities around the world.
-These factors combined are pushing many of the world’s populations of sea turtles toward extinction.
+Turtles face many threats from changes in climate, loss of nesting habitat, increased ocean pollution and deliberate and accidental deaths caused by fishing activities around the world.
+These factors combined are pushing many of the world’s populations of sea turtles towards extinction.